rosiepiee/rosiepiee/README.md

 Standard dni, absolutely DNI IF A PRO/DARKSHIPPER, pls PLS!
 No trans/homophobes, no rude ass people, NO KIDS, get what I'm saying?
 OKAY!
 (OH AND ALSO, SHIPS DNI!
 TY!
 I ONLY MATCH WITH MY BF!!)

+If I am talking to someone who's bad/I'm unaware if they are in my dni list, pls let me know, thank you.
+I rather not make it an issue! <3

 I LOVE MY SWEET BOY SM!!!!!
 I LOVE HIM!!

 I am mainly on pt with my sister, friends, or my bf so I am very sorry if I miss texts.
 (I am also offtab or listening to music sometimes) but whispering is the best way to get my attention!
 I am on alone sometimes mainly to walk around or chill so you can int if you aren't in my dni list!